AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 For more information about file patterns, see [About file patterns](configuring-watched-folder-endpoints.md#about-file-patterns).

-**Include File Pattern:** (Mandatory) A semi-colon (;) delimited list of patterns that the watched folder uses to determine which folders and files to scan and pick up.
+**Include File Pattern:** (Mandatory) A semi-colon **;** delimited list of patterns that the watched folder uses to determine which folders and files to scan and pick up.
 For example, if the Include File Pattern is input&ast;, all files and folders that match input&ast; are picked up.
 This includes files and folders named input1, input2, and so on.

 The default value is &ast; and indicates all files and folders.

 You can use file patterns to include:

-* Files with specific filename extensions; for example, &ast;.dat, &ast;.xml, .pdf, &ast;.&ast;
+* Files with specific filename extensions; for example, &ast;.dat, &ast;.xml, &ast;.pdf.
 * Files with specific names; for example, data.&ast; would include files and folders named *data1*, *data2*, and so on.
 * Files with composite expressions in the name and extension, as in these examples: